Adam Schiff Didn't Want Biden's Pardon but Watch His Weasel Spin About Not...

 The reason 'the left can't meme' is that they do not understand conservatives even a little bit.
 They don't even want to.
 So their memes usually start from a place of anger and absurdity, then careen off of a cliff from there.

-And the narcissism that Gabry describes as fundamental to the left is why we don't think they're likely to learn from the last election or the plummeting approval ratings of the Democrat Party anytime soon.
+And the narcissism that Gobry describes as fundamental to the left is why we don't think they're likely to learn from the last election or the plummeting approval ratings of the Democrat Party anytime soon.

 They'll just keep calling conservatives 'stupid, racist MAGAts.'